 The way of Belonging is the way of taking radical accountability and responsibility for your immediate context, for your existence, for how you arrived here, however it came to be.
 The work of Belonging is to discover what and who and where has already claimed you as their own and to put roots down, to bind yourself, to obligate yourself to them.
 The song of Belonging is listening to the song that your land, your rivers, your people, your ancestors have given you to carry, and then singing that song back to them.
-You get to choose your Identity, your Belonging has already claimed you.”
+Identity is a thing you choose.
+Belonging has already claimed you.”

-“The world of Belonging is a world in which you matter, a world where meaning is woven into every moment of your life because you are a part of the fabric, and the story that you were born to carry matters to the entire world.
+“The world of Belonging is a world in which you matter, a world where meaning is woven into every moment of your life because you are a part of the fabric, and the story that you were born to carry is intertwined throughout the world.
 The world of Belonging is one of deep feeling into the marrow of what it means to be human.
-The world of Belonging is a world where you an integral part of the story of Life, you have a great work to do, work that matters and if you are brave and strong and compassionate enough to carry it out, your story will have reverberations far beyond anything you could possibly imagine for yourself.
-The world of Belonging is a world where you are loved, appreciated for your gifts and medicine, and seen, truly seen, for who you are, not who you think you are or who you would like to be or who you think you should be, but for who you are.
-This is what I can offer you, this is the story of Belonging”
+The world of Belonging is a world where you are an integral part of the story of Life – you have a great work to do, work that matters.
+If you are brave and strong and compassionate enough to carry it out, your story will have reverberations far beyond anything you could possibly imagine for yourself.
+Your life may be a single ring in the ripples of time, but the world of Belonging is a world where you are loved, appreciated for your gifts and medicine, and seen, truly seen, for who you are.
+Not who you think you are or who you would like to be or who you think you should be, but for who you are.
+This is what I can offer you, this is the story of Belonging.”

 “All honor and praise to you, Belonging, and to your daughters, for speaking truly and for courageously offering such bitter medicine to my people in these strange times.
 Go with truth and beauty, and give my respects to Grief and Longing.”